parport0/parport0.github.io/sdram.md

     to the *same* bank it is `t_RC` (60 nS, 3 clock cycles for me), between different banks it is `t_RRD` (2 clock cycles).

-    I am implementing the controller a very alow and a very simple way, so I am already spending more than 3 clock cycles between successive bank activations at least because I spend some time jumping between the states in my state machine.
+    I am implementing the controller in a very slow and a very simple way, so I am already spending more than 3 clock cycles between successive bank activations at least because I spend some time jumping between the states in my state machine.